Exclusive: ‘I believe I watched him die,’ says former inmate as murder charges filed against Missouri corrections officers - KESQ

 “You can’t trust the people that are supposed to protect you,” he said.
 “This has become such a big pandemic.
 I mean, I’m calling it a pandemic, you know, and it’s severe and it’s a big problem.”

-Seller pleaded guilty to second-degree rape in 2018 and served six years in prison, state records show.
-He did his time at a few prisons before being released from the Jefferson City Correctional Center in March.
+Seller was serving a six-year sentence after pleading guilty to second-degree rape in 2018, according to court records.
+State registry records also show the victim in that case was a minor.
+Seller did his time at a few prisons before being released from the Jefferson City Correctional Center in March.

 “I did a lot of good for myself in there, a lot of soul searching,” Seller said.